 Making the Oat Biscuit Base:

-- Line a 28cm x 20cm x 5cm (12″x 8″x 2″) Swiss roll tin with baking parchment.
+- First of all, line a 28cm x 20cm x 5cm (12″x 8″x 2″) Swiss roll tin with baking parchment.
 I have found that I am able to line mine without greasing, however, lightly grease the tin if it is easier to keep the parchment in place.

 - In a large bowl beat/whisk together the butter, cream and salt until pale and creamy.